specialized806/microsoft-365-docs/microsoft-365/syntex/content-processing-translate.md

       ![Screenshot of the rule statement page showing the enter language option.](../media/content-understanding/translation-rule-enter-language.png)

     c.
 If you want to use a [custom glossary file](translation-glossary.md) for the translation, select **Choose a file or paste a link**, and then select the glossary file or [add a link to the file](translation-glossary.md#link-to-a-glossary-file).
-The option to add a glossary is only available when you are translating one language at a time.
+The option to add a glossary is only available when you select one language at a time.

       ![Screenshot of the rule statement page showing the glossary option.](../media/content-understanding/translation-rule-enter-language-glossary.png)